 The social and emotional development of infants, toddlers, and preschoolers is important, and so are the relationships they have with their caregivers.
 ECMH services for these children (ages 0-5 years old) and their families focus on enhancing the connection between young children and their caregivers.

-Employment Connection provides high quality vocational rehabilitation services to consumers.
-These services are designed to enhance the quality of consumers’ lives through obtaining and maintaining meaningful employment.
-We believe “work is therapy,” and all persons have the capacity to be productive members of the community.
+Employment Connection provides high-quality vocational rehabilitation services to clients.
+These services are designed to enhance the quality of their lives by obtaining and maintaining meaningful employment.
+We believe “work is therapy,” and all persons have the capacity to be productive members of their community.
 Employment Connection is specially designed to help adults with mental illness (MI), serious mental illness (SMI), and serious and persistent mental illness (SPMI).

-HDC outreach centers offer persons with mental health disabilities the opportunity to be part of a social club, making friends and learning new skills.
-Outreach centers use a consumer empowerment model, integrating consumer-led activities, socialization, community outings, games, music, and support groups with the more traditional staff leadership.
+HDC’s outreach centers offer persons with mental health disabilities the opportunity to be part of a social club, make friends, and learn new skills.
+Outreach centers use a consumer empowerment model, integrating consumer-led activities, socialization, community outings, games, music, and support groups with more traditional staff leadership.
 While these centers are not treatment programs, they work closely with staff from other HDC CSP services to assist consumers with vocational, housing, and psychotherapy needs.

 Psychiatry services include evaluations, treatment, and medication management for depression, anxiety, and other psychiatric disorders.
 HDC psychiatrists and psychiatric nurses are skilled in pharmacology for children and adults.

 Services are offered in HDC offices and at contracted locations.
 Psychiatry also offers services via ITV to Cook County and other locations.